+Turkmenistan has few if any real friends, and an abundance of problems.
 Turkmenistan is a relatively large country (slightly larger than the state of California), but sparsely inhabited (about five million), with abundant hydrocarbon resources, particularly natural gas.
 Turkmenistan is surrounded by neighbors which are not hostile, but significantly more powerful, even demographically.
 This situation, as well as the absence of explicit enemies predetermined neutral-s ' status, which is not only on paper but also in practice.
 Turkmenistan is the most secretive of the post-Soviet countries in Central Asia.
 Turkmen leader Saparmurad Niyazov, who ruled from 1991 to 2006, froze the country's domestic politics, making Turkmenistan a Caspian version of North Korea.

 Turkmenistan is changing from the international bad-joke pariah state it was under the late President-for-Life Niyazov.
 But precisely what Turkmenistan is becoming is still a work in progress.
 Evidence increasingly suggested it could well one day become a responsible partner and a normal international player.
 A repetition of Niyazov's eccentricities and excesses, many of which still color the world's view of Turkmenistan, seems unlikely to occur with the new president. seems unlikely to occur with the current president.
 Still, in many respects, Niyazov era practices remain the model here, and Berdimuhamedov continues to substitute his predecessor's ideology with his own.